Spotlight on Suzanne Belperron

 Over the ensuing decades of Mid Century jewellery, Belperron’s jewellery was worn by some of the most stylish women in the world.
 Elsa Schiaparelli, Diana Vreeland and the Duchess of Windsor were seen sporting Belperron designs.
 In 1963, Belperron was awarded the rank of Knight of the Legion of Honour.
 At the time, a writer in the Chicago Daily Tribune said, “What Chanel and Schiaparelli are in the French fashion world… Belperron is in the predominantly male fraternity of Paris jewellers.”
 Eleven years later, Herz and Belperron retired the business.

 It’s estimated that Belperron made between 3,000 and 5,000 pieces in her lifetime, though the exact number is unclear because, of course, the pieces were unsigned.
 After her death, there were an additional 5,000 drawings of pieces that were never made.
 She’s famous for architectural rings and diamond-encrusted necklaces and bangles.

-Although Belperron’s designs are distinctly modern, it’s easy to see how her style was influenced by antique jewellery.
+Although Belperron’s designs are distinctly modern, it’s easy to see how her style was influenced by antique jewellery like vintage engagement rings.
 These earrings, stocked at Gatsby, evoke her distinct style, particularly in their use of colour and shape: